ericsproles/Catch-of-the-Day/README.md

 # CotD
-Catch of the Day.
-React application with Google Firebase back end for managing fish orders in a restaurant
+Catch of the day - A web application for restaurant managers to log into their store, order fish from a list, and display order totals.

-An application for restaurant managers to order fish from list and display order total.
+Built with React, NodeJS, and Google Firebase.